IBS Or Colon Cancer: Signs You Shouldn't Ignore.

 if you have IBS, it is impossible for your stool to have blood in it.

-Blood in stool occurs due to a variety of conditions, and it doesn’t necessary means you have colon cancer.
+Blood in the stool occurs due to a variety of conditions, and it doesn’t necessarily means you have colon cancer.
 The idea is not to panic from blood and not to ignore it.

 Is diarrhea a sign of colon cancer?